samuel-x/unimelb-notes/COMP30023/lec6.md

 ### Operation of paging
 - Whenever the CPU accesses memory, the MMU transform the addresses according to the mapping.
 - The information required to do the mapping is recorded in a page table.
-Each process has it's own virtual addres space, thus it's own page.
+Each process has it's own virtual address space, thus it's own page.
 - Page table entry contains:
 	- Physical page number
 	- Valid bit